sonicpanther101/school-website/README.md

 - Evidence of getting feedback from end-users and using this feedback to improve the website design <br>[Github - Issues](https://github.com/sonicpanther101/school-website/issues?q=is%3Aissue+is%3Aclosed)
 - Using the popular [Catppuccin theme](https://github.com/catppuccin/catppuccin) to style the website<br>![Using the Catppuccin theme to style the website](public/image-6.png)

-### Evidence of using information I gathered from TESTING to improve the quality of the website
+### Evidence of using the information I gathered from TESTING to improve the quality of the website

 When testing the website with a screen reader, I found that many images did not have alt text.
 I then added explanatory alt text to all images.
 ![search for all uses of alt text in the project](public/image-7.png)